 After much thought, reading, note-taking and collaboration with fellow potters, I think I have discovered the reason why I have had pin holes. #1: The glazes were too thick.
 So early spring, I adjusted my glazes.
 The result was perfect on two of the three clay bodies. #2: It is a particular clay-body.
-After talking … Continue reading News!
+After talking with my clay supplier and showing them my test tiles, we agreed that it must be the clay body.
+I also learned that this particular clay-body under went some “important changes” a couple years ago.
+Coincidentally, that is when I started having the troubles.
+So, … Continue reading News!
 Not Breaking but News . . .

 I have been using 112 brown clay for over ten years and have never experienced the problems with grog as I have this year.
 The particle size of the grog seems unusually large causing a lot of damage and heartbreak. … Continue reading Grog Strikes Again

 All my bottoms are waxed and ready to glaze!
 I can hardly believe this is my last big batch of pottery for the 2016 throwing season on my back porch.
-Aside from my most popular item, pet dishes, I made a few new things this year: Organic Molded Bowls (To be listed soon but you … Continue reading Ready for Glaze ~ Last Batch of 2016
+Aside from my most popular item, pet dishes, I made … Continue reading Ready for Glaze ~ Last Batch of 2016

 My newest pieces: organically shaped bowls made from a slab of clay slumped over a plaster mold.
 They are becoming my favorite to make.
-I can roll out a slab of clay, slump it over a plaster mold, walk away to do something else!
-Within 20 to 30 minutes, the clay has dried out just … Continue reading New: Organic Bowls
+I can roll out a slab of clay, slump it over a plaster mold, walk away … Continue reading New: Organic Bowls

 I wish I could say summer 2016 is going at a snail’s pace but it is not.
 It is hard for me to believe the end of July is upon us.
-Next thing you know it will be Christmas!
-That said, a lot has been happening in and around the back … Continue reading At A Snail’s Pace
+Next thing you know it will … Continue reading At A Snail’s Pace